 Coming in at just over a million five, the Lamborghini Reventon is a sports car that debuted at the 2007 Frankfurt motor show.
 Inspired by the race staged between a similar model and a fighter plane, the company designed it for low air resistance and high speed.
 Only 20 cars were produced.

 Mercedes Benz SLR McLaren Roadster

-Third on the list of the world’s rarest cars this year is the Mercedes Benz SLR McLaren Roadster, coming in just under half a million dollars in value.
+This is the Mercedes Benz SLR McLaren Roadster, a seriously rare car with a price tag coming in just under half a million dollars in value.
 One of the first convertibles made by the company with an automatic transmission, it is the fusion of Formula 1 racing technology and the legendary SLR racing tradition.

 The Exelero high performance sports car was the last release from German luxury car manufacturer Maybach, and was last priced at auction for around eight million dollars.
 Considered to be the ultimate in luxury high endurance sports cars, it is designed to fly with 700 HP, courtesy of a bi-turbo V12 engine.